 The Share Foundation, or ‘Sharefound’ for short, has been running the Department for Education’s Junior ISA scheme for looked after children and young people since 2012, during which time it has benefited over 100,000 young people.
-Before that, it was making additional voluntary contributions to the Child Trust Funds of looked after children and, as from 2nd October 2017, we have taken on responsibility for these accounts from the Official Solicitor in addition to the Junior ISA scheme.
+Before that, it was making additional voluntary contributions to the Child Trust Funds of looked after children and, as from 2nd October 2017, we have taken on responsibility for the Child Trust Fund scheme from the Official Solicitor in addition to the Junior ISA scheme.

 1. It enables us to open an account for every child and young person under 18 throughout the United Kingdom who has been in care continuously for at least one year and who doesn't already have a Child Trust Fund.
 Local authorities are required by Government to provide us with the necessary details so that we can open these accounts, drawing down £200 from the Department for Education.